Miaowshroom/RLMA/README.md

 	-a   'not important, which algorithm'
 	-n   pixels_to_attack
 	-t   0.9
-	-d 	 'if use deterministic or stochastic policy'
+	-d 	 (if use deterministic or stochastic policy)
 	-r   'SAC-discrete (root name for the folder)' --customized (if use YN's model)
-	--use_gpu (if use gpu) --gpu (which gpu)
+	--use_gpu (if use gpu)

-	python Minimalistic_Attack.py -g 'Breakout' -a 'SAC_discrete' -n 1 -t 0.6129 -r SAC-discrete --customized --use_gpu --gpu 1
+	python Minimalistic_Attack.py -g 'Breakout' -a 'SAC_discrete' -n 1 -t 0.6129 -r SAC-discrete --customized --use_gpu

 # Run the code with command(to load the author's models):